Blood Sugar Basics

 I’m pleased that you’ve now gotten the basics of blood sugar, and the critical role it plays in your health.
 It’s a complex subject, but I’m confident you can now build on your basic understanding.
 When you do, you’ll unlock the door to taking charge of your health; to partner with your medical provider and make the most informed decisions you can.

-To continue your learning, I suggest you watch this video on insulin next.
+To continue your learning, I suggest you watch this video on Fat Storing Hormone next.
 You’ll be glad you did.

 Disclaimer: Our educational content is not meant or intended for medical advice or treatment.